Hastings, Minnesota: Transportation

 Hastings is not served by the Metro Transit public transportation bus routes, but preliminary studies are underway to bring commuter rail to Hastings via the Red Rock Corridor.
-Amtrak trains pass through, but do not stop in, Hastings (passengers must go to St. Paul or Red Wing to board).
+Amtrak trains pass through, but do not stop in Hastings (passengers must go to St. Paul or Red Wing to board).

-The Mississippi is a major thoroughfare for barges, which are helped upstream by Lock and Dam No. 2 in northwest Hastings.
+The Mississippi River is a major thoroughfare for barges, which are helped upstream by Lock and Dam No. 2 in northwest Hastings.
 There are several access points to the Mississippi for private watercraft.